akaariai/django-reverse-unique/README.rst

 django-reverse-unique
 =====================

-A ReverseUnique model field implementation for Django
+A ReverseUnique and LatestRelated model field implementations for Django

 The ReverseUnique field can be used to access single model instances from the reverse side of ForeignKey.
 Essentially, ReverseUnique can be used to